itzseven7/bereal/README.md

 # 📋 State of the Application

 - **User fetch** is working, but there is a bug where some users can be loaded several times.
 - **Story loading** works from remote and is saved in the database, but when we launch the app again, the fetch of the image with the URL saved in SwiftData does not work.
+It's because the absolute URL to the app's simulator sandbox changes between different runs so the contentURL saved in SwiftData will be outdated after each launch.
 - **Pagination** is implemented on users but not on stories.
 - **Story state** is not persisted in the database.